 Mindfulness-Based Stress Reduction

-The Center for Mindfulness at Lehigh Valley Health Network (LVHN) is a collaborative effort of family medicine and psychiatry, founded here at LVHN in 2001.
-Our Mindfulness-Based Stress Reduction (MBSR) course is modeled after the work of Jon Kabat-Zinn, PhD, and his colleagues at the University of Massachusetts Medical School’s Center for Mindfulness.
-More than 1,500 participants have received MBSR training through LVHN.
+The Center for Mindfulness at Lehigh Valley Health Network (LVHN) is a collaborative effort of family medicine and psychiatry, founded in 2001.
+Our Mindfulness-Based Stress Reduction (MBSR) course is modeled after the work of Jon Kabat-Zinn, PhD, and the University of Massachusetts Medical School’s Center for Mindfulness.
+More than 1,750 participants have received MBSR training through LVHN.

 MBSR can help you to recognize how stress affects your life and teach you ways to manage it.
 Developing a non-judgmental awareness of the present moment helps you respond – rather than react – to situations and to experience a greater sense of calm and well-being.
 Mindfulness helps you transform physically too.
 You become more aware of sensations in your body.
 You’re more able to take care of yourself, because you're in tune when something doesn’t feel right.
 You're happier, healthier and more relaxed.

 Extensive research has shown the practice of mindfulness meditation to be beneficial in conditions such as:

 Our MBSR program consists of 8 weekly 2½ hour classes and a half-day Saturday retreat.
 The class welcomes participants 18 years and older.

 We create a safe and supportive environment in which you will learn:

 - How to cultivate the awareness of physical sensations in the body

 - Meditation practices that improve focus and attention